-In Fig. \ref{fig:Tphi} we show the $T(\phi_H)$ for different choices of $B_4= (0, -0.0098, -0.02)$ corresponding to cross-over, second-order and first-order phase transition, respectively.
-In the cross-over EoS, the temperature has a smooth fall-off with $\phi_H$, while in second-order and first-order EoSs it has a complex pattern near the phase transition point.
-It possesses a flat profile in the second-order and in the first-order there is a dip and high corresponding to the inhomogeneous and mixed states near the phase transition which is a vital property of every first-order phase transition.
+In Fig. \ref{fig:Tphi}, we show we show the temperature $T$ as a function of the horizon value of the scalar field $\phi_H$ for different choices of $B_4= (0, -0.0098, -0.02)$ corresponding to cross-over, second-order and first-order phase transition, respectively.
+In the cross-over EoS, the temperature has a smooth fall-off with $\phi_H$, while in second-order and first-order EoSs, it has a complex pattern near the phase transition point.
+The temperature has a flat profile in the second-order phase transition, while in the first-order phase transition, there is a dip and high corresponding to the stable and unstable branches, which is a unique property of every first-order phase transition.

-In Fig. \ref{fig: pT} we sketch $p/T^4$ v.s. $T/T_c$ for every phase transition.
-As we expect in the cross-over and second-order pressure rises near the phase transition, while in the first-order pressure drops to negative values signaling the thermodynamic instability of states.
-This instability is due to the multiple available states which can tunnel in between them.
-At large temperatures, the pressure approaches the Steffan-Boltzmann value and this indicates that in this limit the corresponding states in all cases are close to the CFT$_4$.
+In Fig. \ref{fig: pT}, we sketch $p/T^4$ v.s. $T/T_c$ for each phase transition.
+As expected, in the cross-over and second-order phase transitions, pressure rises near the phase transition point due to the liberation of many degrees of freedom.
+In contrast, in the first-order phase transition, pressure drops to negative values due to the thermodynamic instability of states.
+This instability arises from the multiple available states that can tunnel between them.
+At high temperatures, the pressure approaches the Steffan-Boltzmann value, indicating that in this limit, the corresponding states in all cases are close to the CFT$_4$.

 To derive the values of critical temperature and scalar field, namely the $T_c$ and $\phi_c$, we examine the minimum points of $c_s^2$ or equivalently the maximums of $\xi/s$.
-In Fig. \ref{fig: cs2-zeta} we sketch $c_s^2(\frac{T}{T_c})$ and $\frac{\xi}{s}(\frac{T}{T_c})$ for different phase transitions.
-In the Tab. \ref{table: Tcphic} we show transition points for different phase states.
-Values of $T_c$ and $\phi_c$ are given in a unit where $L_{ADS} = 1$ and $8 \pi \GN = 1$.
-The transition point in the crossover is softer than the first-order and in the first-order, there is a region where $c_s^2 < 0$ signals the presence of imaginary values for the speed of sound and quasinormal modes in this part are unstable which is known as spinoidal instability \cite{Chomaz:2003dz}.
-In all kinds of transitions in the low-temperature limit, we get $c_s^2(T\rightarrow0)\rightarrow1/3$ and $\xi/\eta(T\rightarrow0)\rightarrow0$.
+In Fig. \ref{fig: cs2-zeta}, we sketch $c_s^2(\frac{T}{T_c})$ and $\frac{\xi}{s}(\frac{T}{T_c})$ for different phase transitions.
+The transition points for different phase states are shown in Table \ref{table: Tcphic}.
+The values of $T_c$ and $\phi_c$ are given in a unit where $L_{ADS} = 1$ and $8 \pi \GN = 1$.
+In the crossover, the transition point is softer than the first-order, and in the first-order, there is a region where $c_s^2 < 0$ or $c_s$ is imaginary, signaling the possibility of transition between the stable thermodynamic states.
+Quasinormal modes in this part are unstable, which is known as spinoidal instability \cite{Chomaz:2003dz}.
+In all kinds of transitions in the low-temperature limit, we have $c_s^2(T\rightarrow0)\rightarrow1/3$ and $\xi/\eta(T\rightarrow0)\rightarrow0$.